maahma/Python-Data-Structures-and-Algorithms/README.md

 ## 🍓 Learning Materials
-I studied the learning materials on the weekend to prepare for solving problems during the weekdays
+I study the learning materials on the weekend to prepare for solving problems during the weekdays
 ### Week 1
 - ### Arrays
     - [x] About Arrays: